 Don't Fake it 'Till You Make It

-Teaching yoga during this time of year, there’s a weight of expectation that you will theme your classes around gratitude and love.
+Teaching yoga around Thanksgiving time, there’s a weight of expectation that you will theme your classes around gratitude and love.

 In theory this sounds appealing, in practice I find it difficult to stomach.